 - inconsistent underscore using; - functionally close methods have different needle/haystack argument ordering; - the first function finds the first occurrence while the second one finds them all, and there is no way to deduce that fact out of the function signatures.

-We're leaving the exercise of making these signatures better for the reader.
+We're leaving the exercise of making these signatures better to the reader.

-7. Avoid Double Negations
+7. Avoid double negations

-''' Bad: "dont_call_me": false
+Bad: "dont_call_me": false